 Admission is free for all resort guests, who also get exclusive early access to the park, but it’s extra for certain “extras.”
 For instance, for a private sliming (scheduled ones drop down from a main bucket!), it’s $49 for a group of up to five—a steal at just $10 a person and memories for a lifetime.
 Non-guests can purchase day passes for $100 an adult and $50 per child on weekdays and $125 and $63, respectively, on Saturdays and Sundays.

 Sunscape Akumal Riviera Maya's Rex Dino Land

-This AMR™ Collection resort already had a splash park just for kids at the Explorer’s Club, but now, exploration has gone prehistoric here!
+This Inclusive Collection, part of Hyatt Hotels & Resorts, resort already had a splash park just for kids at the Explorer’s Club, but now, exploration has gone prehistoric here!
 Rex Dino Land is now open and welcoming guests of all ages to enjoy watery “immersion” among the deadliest reptiles ever to have existed.
 There’s only one slide, but there are plenty of splash buckets and sprinklers to play among.

 There’s also a playground and Casa Maya, a toy house, plus a whole indoor family game room with every bonding activity you can imagine.
 Pool tables, Xbox and Playstation games, foosball, ping pong, and a bungee trampoline let you dry off in fun.
 And for breaks, a poolside food truck offering grilled snacks and bites can be just the thing.